Contributors

 Jesse Nigro

-Jesse Nigro is Editor-in-Chief at The North American Anglican and lives in Omaha, Nebraska with his wife and children, where he teaches philosophy at a classical High School.
+Jesse Nigro is Editor-in-Chief at The North American Anglican and lives in Omaha, Nebraska with his wife and children, where he is a classical educator.
 He earned his BA in philosophy from Creighton University and MA in theology from Concordia University in Irvine.
 Jesse has been an editor and operator at The North American Anglican since 2012.